Common Causes Of Anxiety At The Start Of A Relationship

 If so, there are at least two possible explanations for your feelings of insecurity.

-There is another explanation for your relationship insecurity
+There could be another explanation for your relationship insecurity

 Another possible explanation for your relationship insecurity is that you’re reacting to some real signals you’re picking up from your partner.
 It’s possible they aren’t that into you.
 Or maybe they do like you, but they’re dealing with some attachment issues of their own.
 If you’re having trouble figuring out whether your insecurities are real vs. an emotional remnant from your past, an experienced relationship therapist or anxiety therapist can help.